Tokunoshima: History

 It is uncertain when Tokunoshima was first settled.
 It is mentioned in the ancient Japanese chronicle Nihon Shoki in the 720s.

 Starting in the 11th century, Tokunoshima was the primary producer of a grey stoneware called Kamui ware that has been found in hundreds of archaeological sites throughout the Ryukyu Islands and southern Kyūshū.
 Several archaeological sites where Kamui ware was produced have been found on the island.
 These sites are now national historic sites.

 Until 1624, Tokunoshima was part of the Ryukyu Kingdom.
 The island was invaded by samurai from Satsuma Domain in 1609 and its incorporation into the official holdings of that domain was recognized by the Tokugawa shogunate in 1624.
 Satsuma rule was harsh, with the inhabitants of the island reduced to serfdom and forced to raise sugar cane to meet high taxation, which often resulted in famine.
 In a famine in 1755, some 3000 islanders perished.
 Saigō Takamori was exiled to Tokunoshima in 1862 for less than two months, before he was resentenced to harsher conditions on Okinoerabujima.

-After the Meiji Restoration it was incorporated into Ōsumi Province and later became part of Kagoshima Prefecture.
+After the Meiji Restoration, Tokunoshima was incorporated into Ōsumi Province and later became part of Kagoshima Prefecture.
 Following World War II, with the other Amami Islands, it was occupied by the United States until 1953, at which time it reverted to the control of Japan.

-In 2006, Prime Minister Yukio Hatoyama offered the use of Tokunoshima to the United States as a relocation site for Marine Corps Air Station Futenma, leading to widespread protests and opposition from local officials.
-A protest against this plan in 2010 drew 16,000 people, more than half of the island's population.
+In 2006, an agreement was drafted to allow the United States to relocate Marine Corps Air Station Futenma to Tokunoshima.
+In 2010, reports emerged that Prime Minister Yukio Hatoyama's government had decided to resolve outstanding disputes regarding the agreement, leading to widespread protests and opposition from local officials.
+A protest against this plan drew over 10,000 people, nearly half of the island's population.

 Culture

 Tokunoshima has a culture that reflects a mix of Japanese and Ryukyuan influences, with much influence from the neighboring Amami islands and from Okinawa to the south.
 The local cuisine of the island combines standard Japanese fare with Okinawan dishes such as goya chanpurū.
 A popular musical instrument on the island is the sanshin, an Okinawan relative of the Japanese shamisen, and the Okinawan folk dance eisa is practiced.

 The indigenous language of the island, the Ryukyuan language called Tokunoshima, is known on the island as sïmagucï or, in Japanese, shimaguchi ("island language").
-However, the language has now largely been supplanted by standard Japanese.
+However, the language has now largely been supplanted by Japanese.
 The Tokunoshima words for "thank you," oboradaren (Tokunoshima and Amagi towns) and oboradanii (Isen town) are widely known even among Japanese speakers.

 Tokunoshima is known for tōgyū, a Japanese style of bullfighting in which human coaches encourage bulls with locked horns to push each other out of a ring.
 Tōgyū is a major event on the island and much of the island's culture revolves around the bullfights.
 Because of the importance of tōgyū, Tokunoshima's mascot and main icon is a tōgyū bull.